-The commercial and recreational southern calamari and squid fisheries were closed in two areas off Tasmania's north coast from
+The commercial and recreational southern calamari and squid fisheries will be closed on Tasmania's north coast (see map) from

 Why are the closures needed?

-A significant increase in southern calamari catch levels in the north of the state by both sectors has seen this first management measure being implemented despite being assessed as sustainable.
+A significant increase in southern calamari catch levels in the north of the state by both sectors has seen this management measure being implemented despite the fishery being assessed as sustainable.
 The closure is a precautionary measure to restrain catch at a key period for this increasingly popular species.

-These spawning closures ensures that calamari won't be targeted when they are at their most vulnerable and some protection is provided during peak spawning activity to help maintain stocks into the future.
+The spawning closure ensures that calamari won't be targeted when they are at their most vulnerable and some protection is provided during peak spawning activity to help maintain stocks into the future.

-Preliminary data from the first field season of the north coast calamari research project conducted by the Institute for Marine and Antarctic Studies (IMAS) indicates that the two north coast areas are potentially significant breeding sites where calamari congregate in large numbers.
-This research will continue in 2018 and new information will inform potential future spawning closures.
+Data from the north coast calamari research project conducted by the Institute for Marine and Antarctic Studies indicates that the north coast area contains potentially significant breeding sites where calamari congregate in large numbers.
+This research continues and new information will inform potential future spawning closures.